 - sudden memory loss or confusion

-- sudden dizziness, unsteadiness or a sudden fall, especially with any of the other symptoms.
+- sudden dizziness, unsteadiness or a sudden fall, especially with any of

 A mini stroke is also known as a transient ischaemic attack (TIA).
 It is caused by a temporary disruption in the blood supply to part of the brain.